 Conclusion: R3-240847 will be considered as baseline CR.
 Nokia, E/// and HW to be added as co-source companies.
 Companies prefer not to have the code points in the ASN.1 for Parent Time source IE in XnAP spec.
 ZTE to confirm with the XnAP spec rapporteur.

+The CR to be handled in CB: #15_R18ASN.1

 References